Ilsa, She Wolf of the SS: Plot

-Having gained Ilsa's confidence, Wolfe begins plotting revolt with Mario and a group of female prisoners who have borne the brunt of Ilsa's tortures.
+Having gained Ilsa's confidence, Wolfe begins plotting revolt with Mario and a group of female prisoners who have borne the brunt of Ilsa's abuse.
 Meanwhile, Ilsa is made gradually more anxious by news of Allied forces breaking through German defenses.
-Believing that the enlistment of women into the German military will help stem the tide, Ilsa tries to convince a visiting General of her theories of female supremacy by showing him the various inhumane experiments she has subjected her female prisoners to.
-The impressed General awards Ilsa the Iron Cross for her efforts, while forcing her to fulfill his nascent urolagnia by giving him a golden shower.
+Believing that the enlistment of women into the German military will help stem the tide, Ilsa tries to convince a visiting general of her theories of female supremacy by showing him the various inhumane experiments she has subjected her female prisoners to.
+The impressed general awards Ilsa the Iron Cross for her efforts, while forcing her to fulfill his nascent urolagnia by giving him a golden shower.

-With the Germans in retreat, the prisoners revolt, killing most of the guards and rounding up the surviving staff.
+With German forces in retreat, the prisoners revolt, killing most of the camp guards and rounding up the surviving staff.
 Ilsa is tied to her bed with her stockings by Wolfe during a sex game, before he steals her gun and helps his comrades.
-Wolfe pleads with the other prisoners to leave the Nazis to be captured and tried by the Allies, but they insist that they'll escape punishment and summarily execute them.
-With retreating Nazi forces fast approaching, Wolfe and a lone female prisoner escape into the nearby hills as the remaining prisoners, including Mario, resolve to fight to the death.
-They are quickly outgunned by a Waffen-SS tank troupe, who promptly wipes out the small resistance.
+Wolfe pleads with the other prisoners to leave the staff to be captured and tried by Allied forces, but they insist that they will escape punishment and summarily execute them.
+With retreating German forces fast approaching, Wolfe and a lone female prisoner escape into the nearby hills as the remaining prisoners, including Mario, resolve to fight to the death.
+They are attacked by a Waffen-SS tank unit, which quickly wipes out the prisoners.

-The Commander disembarks and begins investigating the camp.
+The unit's commander disembarks and begins investigating the camp.
 Upon finding Ilsa tied up, he shoots her in the head before ordering the razing of the camp to destroy evidence of their atrocities.
-As he brags that the Allies will never know what happened, Wolfe and his fellow escapee watch from atop a nearby hill, the sole survivors of Ilsa's death camp.
+As he brags that the Allies will never know what happened, Wolfe and his fellow escapee watch from atop a nearby hill, the sole survivors of the camp.